🍁 Canada · Calculator

 Partner's education level

-Partner's CLB level (best skill — English or French)
+Partner's CLB level (lowest of the four abilities — English or French)

 Partner's Canadian work experience